-In essence, the SPF breaks when the mail is forwarded outside of its intended path.
-If the forwarder doesn’t change the return-path address, nor is the forwarder safelisted, the message will be rejected by the mailbox provider when SPF is checked.
+In essence, the SPF record breaks when the mail is forwarded outside of its intended path.
+If the forwarder doesn’t change the return-path address and isn’t safe-listed by the domain owner, their email message will be rejected by the recipient server when SPF is checked.

 - “+” means Pass.
-If this mechanism is detected, the mail is authorized for that IP and passes authentication.
+If the Pass SPF mechanism is detected, the mail is authorized for that IP and passes authentication.

-- “-” is Fail.
-Of course, this means the host is not authorized to send mail.
+- “-” means Fail.
+The Fail SPF mechanism indicates that the IP address is not authorized to send mail.
 The mail will not continue transmission.

 - “?” indicates Neutral.
 There are no matches for the mechanisms listed, and it’s designated as a neutral result.